flintlib/flint/doc/source/index.rst

 When the status code is any other value than ``GR_SUCCESS``, any output variables may be set to meaningless values.

-For uniformity, even functions that should never fail return a status code (we might want to wrap such functions in asserts).
+For uniformity, most operations return a status code, even operations that are not typically expected to fail (we might want to wrap such functions in asserts).
+Functions that do not return a status code include pure "container" operations like ``init``, ``clear`` and ``swap``.

 Flags can be OR'ed and checked only at the top level of a computation to avoid complex control flow.